Trinidad and Tobago Institute of Architects

 Scanned copy of local ID will suffice.

-scanned copy of a proof of enrollment letter from the University will suffice.
+Scanned copy of a letter of enrollment or acceptance from the university will suffice.

 Yes, students can apply multiple years.